 - Bún bò Huế – Hue’s version features thick noodles, beef, and a spicy broth.

-- Mì Quảng – another Central Vietnam variation, it features rice noodles, meat, and herbs, commonly served with a small amount of broth, which is generally infused with turmeric.
+- Mì Quảng – another Central Vietnam variation.
+This features rice noodles, meat, and herbs, commonly served with a small amount of broth, which is generally infused with turmeric.

 Banh Mi might look like a typical sandwich roll, but the mix of ingredients makes this French-inspired baguette a local classic.
 Widely available, it features a soft baguette filled with a choice of meat, chilli sauce, salad, and coriander.